Boeing may move work abroad with Ex-Im future uncertain: chairman

 GE's chief executive, Jeff Immelt, last month told the Economic Club his company would move manufacturing jobs to Canada and Europe if the Ex-Im bank closed.

-McNerney said he was more worried than ever that Congress could fail to reauthorize the bank.
+McNerney said he was more worried than ever that Congress could fail to reauthorize the bank, given what he called the "very, very frustrating" refusal of a small minority of lawmakers to accept majority congressional support for the bank.

-"I'm beginning to think that maybe I made the wrong decision" to maintain production and jobs in the United States given the debate over export financing, said McNerney, who retired as Boeing's CEO on July 1 after 10 years in the job.

-McNerney said Boeing would keep fighting to keep the trade bank alive, but said it was "very, very frustrating" that U.S. lawmakers were unwilling to compromise.
-Reviving the bank should be a self-evident move in support of U.S. jobs, he said, noting that Boeing employs 165,000.

 "People just playing politics – they're not connected to the real world anymore," McNerney said at the event, which was attended by the Russian, Dutch and Malaysian ambassadors.

-"All the money's on the extremes in politics and all the debate is ... focused more on the money than it is on what’s good for the country," he said.

-McNerney championed an effort to bring more manufacturing in-house, including the wings of Boeing's new 777X jetliner, after problems linked to the company's strategy of outsourcing work on the 787 Dreamliner while keeping final assembly in the United States.
+McNerney, who led an effort to bring more manufacturing in-house after problems linked to the company's strategy of outsourcing work on the 787 Dreamliner, said he was rethinking his efforts to keep manufacturing jobs in the United States.

+"I'm beginning to think that maybe I made the wrong decision," said McNerney, who led the company for 10 years.

 Boeing recently signed a deal with major Japanese suppliers, giving them 21 percent of the 777X content, down from 35 percent for the 787.

-In recent years, Boeing's main rival, Europe's Airbus (AIR.PA), has opened manufacturing facilities in China and the United States.
+Boeing's main rival, Europe's Airbus (AIR.PA), has opened manufacturing facilities in China and the United States in recent years.

 (Additional reporting by Alwyn Scott and Lewis Krauskopf in New York; Editing by Richard Chang and Leslie Adler)